joyceeexinyiwang/SCSThesis/datacollection/readme.md

 To scrape with multiple keywords:
 `python scrape.py keywords.csv outputFolder maxTweets appNumber`

-To scrape using one single keywords:
+To scrape using one single keyword:
 `python one.py keyword outputFolder appNumber`

 To deduplicate:
+`python clean.py dedup inputFolder outputFileName`

+To separate by date:
+`python clean.py date inputFolder outputFileName` (NOT FINISHED)

+Other functions:
-`python dedup.py inputFolder outputFileName appNumber`
+`python func.py tweetID appNumber`

 ---

-#### Related to news on Twitter
+#### Related to news

-To query agents of tweets:
-`python agents.py inputFolder outputFileName appNumber`

 To do a naive query of the retweet/quote/reply network of a specific tweet:
 - retweet: query by keywords of original tweets and filter
 - quote: query by url and filter
-- reply: query by news agency handle and filter `python tweet_network.py keywords.csv outputFolder appNumber`
+- reply: query by news agency handle and filter `python tweet_network.py keywords.tsv outputFolder appNumber` (retweets and quotes)
-`python one.py newsAgencyHandle outputFolder appNumber`
+`python one.py newsAgencyHandle outputFolder appNumber` (query by handle)
+`python replies.py ids_file inputFolder outputFolder loops` (filter to get replies NEED FIXES)
+`python clean.py dedup inputFolder outputFileName` (dedup)

 To get sentiments:

-To get whether the tweets are related to news professionals:
+`python sentiments.py inputFolder outputFileName`

+To query and profile agents of tweets:
+`python agents.py inputFolder outputFileName`

 ---